 How to File a Tax Extension

-If you need to file an extension on your taxes, you’ll need to file IRS Form 4868 (Application for Automatic Extension of Time To File U.S. Individual Income Tax Return) by April 15th.
+If you need to file an extension on your taxes, you’ll need to file IRS Form 4868 (Application for Automatic Extension of Time To File U.S. Individual Income Tax Return).
+Normally, the deadline is Tax Day, but for tax year 2019, the deadline is July 15, 2020.
 As with your 1040 form, you can file a paper form or do it online.
 You can use Free File through the IRS website to file the form.
 You can also use one of the many tax prep software programs to file the extension.

 However, it’s not a simple matter of just filing a form.